Horef/dal_final/README.md

 Responsibilities:

-- Load processed chunks from `Processed Data/`.
+- Load processed chunks from MiniRAG/dataset/Technion/data.
 - Build a **MiniRAG heterogeneous graph** combining:
   - Text chunks
-  - Named entities / metadata
+  - Named entities / metadata extracted via a Small Language Model
 - Create / update the vector index used for retrieval.
 - Persist the index and graph to disk (e.g., under a dedicated folder).